Zhenkun-Li/RealGridHomology/README.md

 Normalization is then applied only when the downstream real invariants are formed:

 - Strongly invertible case: the Alexander grading is normalized so that the maximum and minimum non-vanishing Alexander gradings sum to `0`, and the Maslov grading is re-referenced using the `O^{NW}` generator.
 - Periodic case: no additional normalization is applied.
-In the current implementation, the periodic output keeps only a single grading.
+There is no Alexander grading for periodic case and `O^{NW}` does not make sense either.

 ## Invariants And Current Limits